saminala/ocaml.org/data/pages/governance.md

 As the environment changes, this document should also be updated such that it consistently reflects how things are.

-### Disambiguation - The Meaning of OCaml.org
+### Disambiguation - The Meaning of OCaml

-When using the term 'OCaml.org', there is the potential for a number of different interpretations.
+When using the term 'OCaml', there is the potential for a number of different interpretations.
 To reduce confusion, these are described below, and the meaning of the term *for this document* is also explained.

 *Second-level domain name* - This is the domain name we are familiar with, 'OCaml.org', which has associated sub-domains and records (NB: Just for clarity and edification, the top-level domain here is '.org').

+*GitHub Organization* - This is the [github.com/ocaml](https://github.com/ocaml) organization and the associated Projects

+*Official Project* - This the set of tools, materials and initiatives which are either hosted as 'OCaml.org' subdomain or the GitHub OCaml organization.

 *Community website* - This is the community facing website, which can be found at [ocaml.org](//ocaml.org) and is often referred to as simply 'OCaml.org'.